Event and Program List

 Sharon Santillo taught art for 27 years and in 2011 was named Massachusetts Art Educator of the Year.
 She truly believes we are all artists, that creativity is inherent in what it is to be human.
 In this course she shares her love of the outdoors, sketchbooks, and the peace and contentment that comes with making a little art every day.

-Join us for a mindful outdoor experience lead by Sue Novick, based on the Japanese practice of forest bathing or Shinrin-Yoku.
-Forest bathing is a practice of immersing in the atmosphere of the forest by slowing down and engaging all the senses.
+Join us for a mindful outdoor experience lead by Sue Novick, based on the Japanese practice of forest meditation or Shinrin-Yoku.
+Forest meditation is a practice of immersing in the atmosphere of the forest by slowing down and engaging all the senses.
 Studies show the physical and mental health benefits of being in nature.
 Participants often experience an increased sense of calm and well-being.
-Participants will not be bathing in water or dirt, no swimsuits needed, just comfortable clothing for sitting and walking on natural surfaces.

 This program will run on the following dates and times: